 This page is designed for new and continuing LODI RULES growers.
 It is a collection of resources needed to certify your vineyards under the LODI RULES Sustainable Winegrowing program, including all documents, instructions, and contact information.

 LODI RULES for Sustainable Winegrowing is California’s original sustainable viticulture certification program.
 Our certification process is rigorous, based in science, voluntary, and third-party accredited and audited.
-Click HERE or on the binder cover photo to the right to access a PDF with the current LODI RULES standards and introduction.
+Click HERE or on the binder cover photo to the right to access a PDF with the current LODI RULES standards.

 The information included in this page is intended to help make the road to certification a smooth one.